Rural Health Initiative: Kitchen Wellness Program

 Program coordinators recommend finding a healthcare professional with a passion for agriculture and those working in/associated with agriculture.
 Additionally, individuals from communities served are seen as the local experts and often are more easily approached for healthcare solutions.

-The program website contains an RHI News page, with webcasts, radio interviews, television appearances, annual reports, and press releases, as well as articles published about the initiative.
+The program website contains an RHI News, with webcasts, radio interviews, television appearances, annual reports, and press releases, as well as articles published about the initiative.
 The Resources page provides additional information on farm health, safety, and health insurance, among other topics.

 Farmers and farmworkers